Resolution 1- Remote Learning

 Resolution 7- Internet for All

-This resolution demands our elected officials address the significant need for expanded access to internet service for families enrolled in both blended and remote learning this year.
+Presented by Alan Aja, this resolution demands our elected officials address the significant need for expanded access to internet service for families enrolled in both blended and remote learning this year.

 D20 Resolution 3: An Appropriate Educational Response to Racism, Hate, and Violence